Reading

 Phonics and Early Reading

 Once children can blend sounds together to read words, they practise their reading with books that match the phonics and the ‘tricky words’ they know.
-They start thinking that they can read and this does wonders for their confidence.

 Parent Information Video